raghunath-r-a/raghunath-r-a.github.io/README.md

 Recently, I have discovered that I tend to be a perfectionist about most things I pursue: I have experienced the pros and cons of it.
 The key is how I channel my perfectionist tendencies to get the best results, though it's neither simple nor easy.

-I try new things from time to time, expand my knowledge and build new skills.
+I try new things from time to time, expand my knowledge, and build new skills.

 Even though I have a degree in computer science, I never got serious about programming.
 But all this education is not for nothing.
 It helps me understand technical concepts better and consequently write better.